- This guidance is for England, Scotland and Wales

 It is also a criminal offence to copy or knowingly deal in infringing copies of copyright works.

-Licensing bodies and collective management organisations (also known as collecting societies) can agree licences with users on behalf of owners and collect any royalties the owners are owed.
+Licensing bodies and collective management organisations (CMOs, also known as collecting societies) can agree licences with users on behalf of owners and collect any royalties the owners are owed.
 More information on collective management organisations is available on the GOV.UK website.

 Design rights are automatic rights that protect the article from first creation, like copyright.
-A 2D design is automatically protected for three years, while a 3D design is automatically protected for 15 years.
+A 2D design is automatically protected for three years, while a 3D design is automatically protected for 15 years in the UK.

 Designs can also be registered at the IPO for greater protection.
 Design registration is available for both 2D and 3D designs and can last for up to 25 years.
 An initial registration lasts for five years and can be subsequently renewed in multiples of five years for a second, third, fourth and fifth time, giving a maximum of 25 years' protection.